eiengen/MPC_Heli/README.md

 to their respective setpoints.
 At this point, do not worry about integral action, however, please do consider the following:

     a.
 Your controller should not supply more than 3[V] as the control inputs.
-They cannot be less than 0 [V] either.
-Using signal limiter block in Simulink is NOT ENOUGH.
+They cannot be less than 0 [V] either.  sing signal limiter block in Simulink is NOT ENOUGH.
 You should consider this while formulating your optimal control problem.

     b.
 You should show the MPC problem formulation very clearly.
 Show the objective function, constraints, bounds etc. Show your choice of the unknown vectors to optimize.

     c.
 You should show every detailed step of how you calculated/formulated all the necessary matrices and vectors.
 How did you handle the bounds (if any?)

     d.
 How did you implement the receeding horizon strategy in Simulink?
 Show clearly.

     e.
 The linear MPC should be applied to the helicopter process.
 For the simulator, consider the nonlinear model of the helicopter as your process.
 Please DO NOT use the linear model as your process.
-You can of course make use of things that you already did in task (iii) for the nonlinear model of the process.
+You can of course make use of  hings that you already did in task (iii) for the nonlinear model of the process.

     f.
 Provide step changes to the setpoint values and observe the response of your controller.
 Change your setpoint as ramp (for e.g. using slider or knob in Simulink) and observe the response of your controller.

     g.
 Plot all the necessary variables (outputs, estimated states, inputs, references etc.)